 A B2B outbound campaign is only successful if it targets the right buyers at the right time.
 Senders using static list exports will see low conversion rates because of outdated data.

-Gojiberry excels at real-time discovery.
-Its web crawlers extract details directly from prospect company websites, identifying hiring trends and software stack updates.
-This ensures your outreach targets active projects.
+Gojiberry is stronger at live discovery.
+Its crawlers pull details from company websites, including hiring trends and software stack updates, so outreach can hit active projects.

 11x.ai Alice is positioned around autonomous prospecting and pipeline creation.
 Rather than judging it only on raw sourcing, ask how it combines account research, contact discovery, personalization, and campaign execution into one workflow.